temporalio/edu-102-java-code/exercises/version-workflow/README.md

 4. Change the duration of the `Workflow.Sleep` statement at the bottom of the loop back to 3 seconds.
-This is unrelated to versioning and changing the duration of a timer does not require versioning, but will help you see the results more quickly.
+This is unrelated to versioning and changing the duration of a timer does not require versioning, gbut will help you see the results more quickly.
 5. Run `mvn clean test` again.
 You should find it succeeds this time, since you've used the `getVersion` API to restore compatibility with the previous execution.